sarthak-p/youtube-clone/README.md

 # YouTube Clone

 Static front-end clone of Youtube.com built with React deployed using Firebase.
+The website is going to be in classic light mode and not the more recent dark mode.

 ### `NOTE`